Services to Youth

 The National STEM Education and Career Readiness Initiative was crafted out of The Links, Incorporated’s dedication to ensuring quality STEM education at all grade levels so that youth are exposed to and are prepared to study for STEM related careers.
 By preparing and encouraging students to attend colleges and universities with STEM related programs, The Links, Incorporated equips students of color with the skills to compete and excel in a global workforce that increasingly relies on individuals with STEM related proficiencies.
 The Links, Incorporated aims to identify and align with select STEM related organizations to prepare youth for STEM related careers.

-The New Orleans (LA) Chapter of The Links, Incorporated partners with St. Katharine Drexel Preparatory School in New Orleans and provides mentoring and STEM related growth opportunities.
+The New Orleans (LA) Chapter of The Links, Incorporated partners with Mary McLeod Bethune Elementary School in New Orleans and provides mentoring and STEM related growth opportunities.

 NATIONAL AFRICAN AMERICAN READ-IN DAY